The top 6 new business mistakes business owners usually make

 4. Trying to do it all yourself

-The old adage, ‘work on your business, not in your business’ is as true today as ever it was.
+The old adage, ‘work on your business, not in your business is as true today as ever it was.
 And when you are starting out, the temptation is to do as much as possible yourself to cut costs.

 But is it sustainable?
-If you want to grow your business, do you really want be spending hours doing your own bookkeeping, building your own website, writing your own advertising and managing your own HR?
+If you want to grow your business, do you really want to be spending hours doing your own bookkeeping, building your own website, writing your own advertising and managing your own HR?
 If you outsource these and other tasks to experts, you’ll get better results and more time to grow your business – and this should more than pay for the extra expense.

 5. Having no goals

 When someone says ‘where do you want to be in five years’ time?’ it takes you straight back to the days when you were being interviewed for your first jobs.
 But it’s a valid question, especially when you ask it of your business.
 What turnover do you want to achieve?
 How many clients do you want?
-Which markets do you want to be active in.
+Which markets do you want to be active in?